 Try using WordPress debugging (WP_DEBUG) to resolve the problem

 As a bit of an advanced step, you can use the WordPress debug function (WP_DEBUG) to see the entire list of errors that are happening on your website.
-Using WP_DEBUG, you can make your website secure from future problems or potential attacks and essentially preventing the WordPress blank page from occurring again.
+Using WP_DEBUG, you can check any error message the site is throwing and ensure that your website secure from future problems or potential attacks and essentially preventing the WordPress blank page from occurring again.

 Hosting issues causing a website blank page